RadialDevGroup/ombudsman/ATTENDANCE.md

 meeting time will be subtracted from the required billable hours, as meeting time may vary.

-Policy states that 20% time is only available after you have met your 32 client-billable hours and sprint goals.
-Therefore, when taking PTO, please be aware that your available 20% may be negatively affected by PTO time.
+Policy states that hack time is only available after you have met your 32 client-billable hours, sprint goals and any needed internal time.
+Therefore, when taking PTO, please be aware that your available hack time may be negatively affected by PTO time.
-- Example: If you have taken 16 hours (2 days) PTO in a work week, then you are required to work 24 hours (3 days) and are not eligible for 20% time that week.
+- Example: If you have taken 16 hours (2 days) PTO in a work week, then you are required to work 24 hours (3 days) and are not eligible for hack time that week.

 The 240 hours (6 weeks) of Category Two PTO will reset at the beginning of each year.